Gerhard Munthe: Personal life

 In December 1886 he married Sigrun Sandberg (1869–1957).
 Between 1886 and 1890 Bjørn Bjørnson was his stepfather-in-law.
 Munthe and Sandberg settled in Sandvika and later Lysaker.
 Also, Munthe had a studio at Ringstabekk for a short period.
 The couple divorced in 1919, the same year she married Fridtjof Nansen.
-Munthe was a prolific letter writer, and also published several articles, some of which were collected and published in 1919 as Minder og meninger.
+Munthe was a prolific letter writer, and also published several articles, some of which were collected and published in 1919 as Minder og meninger (English: Memories and opinions).

 Career

 When Munthe moved to Christiania in 1863, his intention was to study medicine like his father, but his father advised him to take up the arts.
 He studied under Johan Fredrik Eckersberg in 1870, and continued under Morten Müller and Knud Bergslien until 1874.
 Between 1874 and 1876 he studied under Andreas Achenbach and his third cousin Ludvig Munthe in Düsseldorf.
 From 1877 to 1882 he lived in Munich most of the time.
 However, many of his motifs were taken from Norway.
 At this time he painted in the naturalist style.
 He is represented with several works in the National Gallery of Norway.
-Internationally he took part at the Exposition Universelle of 1900, the Louisiana Purchase Exposition of 1904 and elsewhere.
+Internationally he took part at the Exposition Universelle of 1900, the Louisiana Purchase Exposition of 1904, and elsewhere.